Yonatan235/RLRelayRace/README.md

-# RLRelayRace — Contested Exchange Zones

-RLRelayRace is a multi-agent reinforcement learning environment where runners participate in a long relay race with a twist.
-Instead of always handing the baton to a teammate, runners can strategically choose any other runner in the race to receive the baton, based on prior performance data.
-They still want their team to win, and that ultimately depends on the final runners.
-The interesting question is whether the slowest team can win by outsmarting and co-opting from the faster teams.
-The environment will be custom-built in Python using OpenAI Gym interfaces and will feature fully RL-trained AI agents. 🎮 Project Overview 📏 4 Teams (4 Lanes) 🧍 M Runners per Team (Total: (4M-4) agents) 🧠 Each runner is an RL agent trained to decide whom to pass the baton to (based on race history and team strategy) with a stationary (untrained) capacity to run.
-This creates a strategic and emergent decision-making problem where cooperation and betrayal can both be optimal.
+## RLRelayRace

+**RLRelayRace** is a multi-agent reinforcement learning environment modeling a relay race where baton passing is strategic.
+Instead of always passing to the next teammate, each runner may pass the baton to **any runner in the race**, using learned decision policies based on race history and performance outcomes.
+Teams still want their own lane to win, but the passing choices can lead to cooperation, interference, or opportunistic play.

+A Gymnasium environment for a strategic relay:
+- **4 lanes (teams), M runners per team (legs 0..M−1)**
+- **4 batons**, each moves in a **fixed lane** (finish depends on lane)
+- At exchange zone *j*, **only 4 fresh runners** are available (one per team, leg *j*)
+- The arriving baton may **pass to one of those runners** (or keep current holder)
+- A selected runner **retires** after their leg

 ## Install and run
 ```